 Jono Bacon previously spent 7 years as a community manager at Canonical.
 Today, he is the senior director of community at XPRIZE: an organization that creates big prizes for teams to help them reach their goals.
 They believe that facilitating competition, and rewarding it, can change the world....
 Read more

 Open source ten years ago and today.
 A lot has changed, for the better.

-In this week's edition of our open source news roundup, we take a look at more accessible open source security, a new platform for learning to code, open source home design, and more!
+In this week's edition of our open source news roundup, we take a look at open source speech system from Stephen Hawking, Docker getting a competitor called Rocket, the White House playbook, and more!

 Google Code-in is an initiative for 13-17 year olds to get involved in open source software projects.
 Participating organizations select its top five participants as finalists and its top two to win the grand prize of a trip to Google headquarters in California, USA with a parent or a guardian....
 Read more

 Openwashing is when a company undertakes egregious marketing and promotion schemes that exaggerate their participation in / contributions to / licensing of open source software.
 How can you be sure you are aware and not affected?